MicrosoftDocs/entra-docs/docs/external-id/customers/sample-single-page-app-react-sign-in.md

 # Sign in users in a sample React single-page app (SPA)

 This guide uses a sample React single-page application (SPA) to demonstrate how to add authentication to a SPA.
-This SPA enables users to sign in and sign out by using you Microsoft Entra ID for customers tenant.
+This SPA enables users to sign in and sign out by using your Microsoft Entra ID for customers tenant.
 The sample uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to handle authentication.

 ## Prerequisites

 * Although any IDE that supports React applications can be used, **Visual Studio Code** is used for this guide.
 It can be downloaded from the [Downloads](https://visualstudio.microsoft.com/downloads) page.
 * [Node.js](https://nodejs.org/en/download/).
 * Microsoft Entra ID for customers tenant.
 If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a>.